The end of my first forestry job, the end of summer and the end of my marriage- Then

 And there are still times I wake and hear you breathing, and then realize it is my breathing that I hear.
 Getting used to your absence takes time, having woken next to you for 36 years.

-And as I promised you the last time we spoke, in a brief moment in which you were lucid, I will be OK.
+And as I promised you the last time we spoke, in the brief moment when you were lucid, I will be OK.
 I know grieving is a process that could go on for many years, and quite possibly for the rest of my life.
 I miss you every day.
 That will never change.

-Recently, I started to get out of the house again, just to walk in our old neighborhood as we used to do before you got so sick.
+Recently, I started getting out of the house again, just to walk through our old neighborhood as we used to before you got so sick.

 It was odd at first to walk by myself on the same routes we used to walk together, hand in hand.
 Seeing the same old houses and even a few of the same cars in the streets we used to see.
-Even the fire hydrant that came close to kneecapping me that one time.
+Even the fire hydrant that came close to kneecapping me while walking with you.
 Then, I leaned on you to keep from going to the ground in pain.
-This time, I thought of your holding me up back then as I leaned against the fire hydrant to remove a pebble from my shoe.
+This time, I thought of you holding me up then, as I leaned against that fire hydrant to remove a pebble from my shoe.

 We went through so much together in those 36 years.